Blog

 How can the UK support victim-centred responses to civilian harm in Ukraine?

 While the possibility of peace negotiations remains uncertain, Russia’s bombardment of Ukraine continues, with Ukrainian civilians coming under renewed attack.
-Civilians harmed by the conflict have a right to prompt and adequate reparations.
+Civilians harmed by the conflict

 In the absence of witness: Why remote and civilian-led documentation of atrocity violence in Sudan must be supported by international actors